tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 This blog revolves around SSRS but there is a class named InstanceSearch that can be extremely handy in SSIS as well.
 You can test, set and connect to an instance using this class by dynamically seraching for the instances we need.
 In that class you can set variables using the syntax and method shown above by referencing the ReadWrite variable collection and setting it to a required value.

-Once we’ve set the variable as needed and create a connection, you can dictate using variables what server and database we want to connect to.
+Once we've set the variable as needed and create a connection, you can dictate using variables what server and database we want to connect to.
 This is illustrated below for our data flow destination connection.

 ## Data Flow Setup